United Service Organizations: Korean War

 In 1947, the USO was disbanded, due partly to lack of funds.
 In 1951, when the United States entered the Korean War, Secretary of Defense George Marshall and Secretary of the Navy Francis P. Matthews requested that the USO be reactivated "to provide support for the men and women of the armed forces with help of the American people."
 According to war historian Paul Edwards, between 1952 and 1953, not a day went by without the USO providing services somewhere in Korea.
 At home or overseas, in 1952 it was serving 3.5 million in the armed forces using much the same methods of operation as it did in World War II.

-Many stars, both well-known and new, came to perform, including Bob Hope, Errol Flynn, Debbie Reynolds, Piper Laurie, Jane Russell, Paul Douglas, Terry Moore, Marilyn Monroe, Danny Kaye, Rory Calhoun, Mickey Rooney, Linda Coleman, Al Jolson and many others.
-Hispanic-American soldiers were entertained by artists such as Pérez Prado's Show featuring Evita Muñoz as his invited mambo dancer.
+Many stars, both well-known and new, came to perform, including Bob Hope, Errol Flynn, Debbie Reynolds, Piper Laurie, Jane Russell, Paul Douglas, Terry Moore, Marilyn Monroe, Danny Kaye, Rory Calhoun, Mickey Rooney, Linda Coleman, Al Jolson, Pérez Prado, Evita Muñoz and many others.
 Jolson was the first to volunteer, but due to lack of USO funds traveled to Korea at his own expense (he was also the first to entertain troops during World War II).

 Veterans have recalled many of the USOs events, sometimes in vivid detail:

 Author Linda Granfield in describing the show, writes, "For two hours, the men could forget they were soldiers at war.
 After the show, they returned to the fighting in the hills.
 Some in that audience never made it back."
 By the end of the war, over 113,000 American USO volunteers were working at 294 centers at home and abroad.
 And 126 units had given 5,422 performances to servicemen in Korea and the wounded in Japan.